About clinical trials for breast cancer in women

 Back to top

-Blood and tumour samples may be taken to help make the right diagnosis.
+Blood and/or tumour samples may be taken to help make the right diagnosis.
 You may be asked for your permission to use some of your samples for research into cancer.
-If you take part in a trial you may also give other samples, which may be frozen and stored for future use when new research techniques become available.
-Your name will be removed from the samples so you can’t be identified.
+If you are taking part in a trial, you may also be asked to give other samples, which may be frozen and stored for future use when new research techniques become available.
+These samples will have your name removed from them so you can’t be identified.

 Research into finding out more about the best treatments for breast cancer is ongoing.
-There are too many trials to mention here, but we’ve given a few examples below.
+There's more information about current clinical trials on our website.

-Trials are looking at different ways of giving radiotherapy and giving it over shorter periods of time to see if this reduces side effects, while being as effective as standard radiotherapy.
+Trials are looking at different ways of giving radiotherapy and giving it over shorter periods of time.
+Doctors want to see if this reduces side effects, while being as effective as standard radiotherapy.

-Trials are looking at giving biological therapies, such as Herceptin and newer drugs such as lapatinib, over shorter periods of time and in different ways.
-The Persephone trial is trying to find out if women with early breast cancer can have Herceptin for six months instead of 12.
-Doctors want to know if six months of treatment works as well as 12 and if the shorter treatment lowers the risk of heart damage.
+Trials are looking at giving targeted therapies, such as trastuzumab and lapatinib, over shorter times and in different ways.
+The Persephone trial is trying to find out if having trastuzumab for six months works as well as having it for a year and if it lowers the risk of heart damage.

-Another trial is trying to find out if giving a biological therapy with chemotherapy before breast surgery is better at shrinking the cancer than chemotherapy on its own.
+Other trials are trying to find out if giving a targeted therapy with chemotherapy before surgery is better at shrinking the cancer than chemotherapy on its own.
+Others are looking at giving targeted therapy drugs with chemotherapy at different times.

-Many trials are looking at how different combinations of chemotherapy drugs, given over varying lengths of time, may help to reduce the risk of breast cancer coming back and cause fewer side effects.
-Chemotherapy is also being given in combination with biological therapy drugs over different lengths of time and at different times during treatment.
+Many trials are looking at the effectiveness of giving different combinations of chemotherapy drugs, over varying lengths of time.
+Doctors want to know what works best in reducing the risk of breast cancer coming back and causing fewer side effects.